OutSystems/docs-product/src/develop/reuse-and-refactor/libraries.md

 Considering the architectural philosophy behind Libraries, some concepts must be approached differently.
 Take the following into account when creating a Library:

 * Libraries can only reference elements from other Libraries or from Extensions.
 However, you can still reference System actions.
 * Libraries can only access Site Properties in read-only mode.
-The effective values of Site Properties can still be modified via Service Center, or via LifeTime when the ["Configure Site Properties during deployment" early access feature](../../managing-the-applications-lifecycle/deploy-applications/ea-configure-site-properties-during-deploy.md) is enabled.
+The effective values of Site Properties can still be modified via Service Center, or via LifeTime when the [technical preview "Configure Site Properties during deployment"](../../managing-the-applications-lifecycle/deploy-applications/tp-configure-site-properties-during-deploy.md) is enabled.
 * By design, these elements are not available in Libraries:
     * Screens
     * Service Actions